JanB-4096/TicTacToe/README.txt

     parameter tuning is important and annoying --> use AutoML or something similar or programm a little automation
 - Training vs a variaty of players might help the NN getting better
+- 10000 games for training might not be enough for a RandomPlayer as opponent but moght be too many for a HeuristicPlayer as opponent
 - I need more practice in buildiung NN  --> there is so much more to discover in TensorFlow :-D